jhipster/generator-jhipster-react-native/README.md

 Answer the prompts:

 -   Enter the path to your JHipster app
--   Choose whether you want to enable E2E Detox Tests
+-   Choose whether to enable E2E Detox Tests

 After generating, you can import entities with the [entity generator and JDL importer](docs/generators.md).